Sarah Shultz, PhD, ATC, Chair

 Kinesiology is the study of human movement and the relationship between physiological, psychological, and biomechanical principles on health, society, and quality of life.
 Areas of study include exercise science, sport and exercise psychology, fitness leadership, and pre-professional training for physical therapy, occupational therapy, medicine and other health related fields.

-The Kinesiology Department at Seattle University offers a Bachelor of Science degree in Kinesiology.
-As part of the curriculum, students majoring in Kinesiology complete a combination of basic and applied science courses to explore the human body's responses and adaptions to acute and chronic bouts of physical activity and exercise.
+The Kinesiology Department at Seattle University offers a Bachelor of Science degree in Sport and Exercise Science.
+As part of the curriculum, students majoring in Sport and Exercise Science complete a combination of basic and applied science courses to explore the human body’s responses and adaptions to acute and chronic bouts of physical activity and exercise.

 The faculty and staff of the Kinesiology Department are committed to:

-- Providing an opportunity for students to develop the skills necessary to become leaders in the field of kinesiology through the application of theoretical knowledge to real world problems.
+- Providing an opportunity for students to develop the skills necessary to become leaders in the field of kinesiology through a rigorous and practical academic experience.

 - Developing well-rounded professionals committed to applying their knowledge, skills, and critical thinking to the betterment of society.